Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 At the messenger's words, Ljörn got the feeling it wouldn't end well.
 Even though he'd take peaceful walks in the forest, he always avoided getting near the deeper, darker parts of the forest; he was afraid of them.
 And looking into the forest nearby, it looked a little darker than the ones he was used to.

-Alfrir watched as the summoning took place.
-"I need to attend too?" he asked, anticipating it.
+Alfrir, excited at the messenger's news, turned his attention to him.
+"I need to attend too?" he asked with anticipation.

 The messenger nodded.
 "Yes, you do too," he said.
 "Um...
 There's another one I must tell, so good luck."

 Hurriedly, the messenger left them there.
 Ljörn hesitated at the thought of going, but remembered it was by Hjalvir's request.

-"Let's go," Alfrir said.
+"Let's go," Alfrir said, heading for the community hall first.

 <!-- scenario: inside hall !-->